thnguyendn/MPL_Trickle/README.md

 ![alt text](https://github.com/ngo-minh-thang-nguyen/MPL_Trickle/blob/master/Commande.png)

 And the next step is juste waiting for the execution finishing.
-At the end of execution, you should see a succesful message as below with a resume of all covered elements.
+At the end of execution, you will see a succesful message as below with a resume of all covered elements.

 ![alt text](https://github.com/ngo-minh-thang-nguyen/MPL_Trickle/blob/master/Result.png)

-Once the execution finished, the generated result are found at the directory /MPL_Trickle/Topology1/output.
+Once the execution finished, the generated result are found at the directory **/MPL_Trickle/Topology1/output**.

 With PlantUML, we can visualize our result as follows: